 - Other factors besides PSA levels must be taken into account when diagnosing prostate cancer.

 Prostate cancer is one of the most common types of cancers in men.
 The prostate gland, which exists only in men, is involved in the production of semen.
-Cancer in the prostate usually grows very slowly and often remains within the gland.
+Cancer in the prostate often grows very slowly and remains within the gland.